Free SAM.gov just hands you the PDF. We read it for you and flag the bid traps, the incumbent, and what they got paid. Take a look. »

 Pull up the solicitation and search the document for these terms:

-If none of those appear and it is a simple construction project on a non-sensitive site, you are probably fine.
+If none of those appear and it’s a simple construction project on a non-sensitive site, you’re probably fine.
 If they appear, you need to know your current CMMC level before you spend time building a bid.

 Also check the CMMC Marketplace at https://cyberabb.cms.gov to see if the contracting officer has registered the contract with a required level.
 This is a public database.